agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 ### `config`

-A `Collection` takes an optional configuration object as its only property.
+A `Collection` takes an optional configuration object as its only parameter.
 There are two different ways of configuring a Collection.
 Both have their advantages.

 - **1.** The plain _object_ way, which is notorious for its ease of use.
-  Because here, we configure everything in a specific object.
+  Here, we configure everything in a specific object.
 For instance, this makes the creation of Groups pretty straightforward.
   But on the other hand, it gives us some limitations since we aren't creating and configuring the Groups and Selectors on our own.
   The Collection takes care of it instead.
      ```ts
      const Collection = App.createCollection({
      key: 'dummyCollection',